Mercè Rodoreda: Death

-At 1:30 p.m. on April 13, 1983, Mercè Rodoreda died of very advanced liver cancer at the Muñoz Clinic (now defunct), in the city of Girona.
-During her last days, when she was already admitted to the Girona hospital, Mercè Rodoreda reconciled with the members of her family after they were notified by Joan Sales.
+At 1:30 p.m. on April 13, 1983, Mercè Rodoreda died of very advanced liver cancer at the Muñoz Clinic, in Girona.
+During her last days, when she was already admitted to the hospital, she reconciled with the members of her family after they were notified by Joan Sales.
 As explained by Rodoreda's close friend, Isabel Parés, when Rodoreda was diagnosed with cancer, she collapsed and did not want to fight to live.

 The burning chapel was installed in the Palau Solterra of the Department of Culture of the Generalitat and, following her wishes, Rodoreda was buried in the Romanyà de la Selva cemetery in a massive burial attended by many of her colleagues and colleagues. other personalities of the moment.
 Her intellectual legacy was inherited from the Institute for Catalan Studies, which years later created the Mercè Rodoreda Foundation.